onfido/onfido-sdk-ui/README.md

 Note: the SDK is only responsible for capturing photos.
 You still need to access the [Onfido API](https://documentation.onfido.com/) to upload photos, manage applicants and checks.

-All document captures are collected through browser file upload.
-On handheld devices the SDK uses the `accept="image/*"` attribute to give the option to take a photo using the native capture methods.
-There is a feature currently in beta that uses the [getUserMedia API](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) (where supported) to automatically detect and capture documents via a user’s webcam.
-This feature can be enabled using the [useWebcam](#public-options-and-methods) option.
-Face capture uses the webcam by default if one is available.
+Users will be prompted to upload a file containing an image of their document.
+On handheld devices they can also use the native camera to take a photo of their document.

+Face capture uses the webcam by default for capturing live photos of users, if a webcam is available.
+File upload is supported as a fallback.

 ![Various views from the SDK](demo/screenshots.jpg)